 The separation distance must be at least twice the width of the yellow bands.

-6 To ensure proper recognition of isolated danger marks the blue and red bands should be of equal width and separated by a distance at least equal to the width of a band.
+5 To ensure proper recognition of isolated danger marks the blue and red bands should be of equal width and separated by a distance at least equal to the width of a band.

+6 To ensure proper recognition of Preferred Channel Marks the green and the red bands should be of equal width and separated by a distance at least equal to the width of a band.

 ACRONYMS